-Nadda on 2-day U'khand visit to review poll preparations
+Nadda On 2-Day U'khand Visit To Review Poll Preparations

-New Delhi, Nov 14 (IANS) Bharatiya Janata Party (BJP) chief J.P.
+New Delhi: Bharatiya Janata Party (BJP) chief J.P.
 Nadda will be on a two-day visit to Uttarakhand from Monday to review the party's preparations for the Assembly elections scheduled to be held next year.

 It is learnt that during his visit, the BJP chief will be holding several organisational meetings to take stock of the situation on the ground.